Skip to main content

 What he is doing is identifying the philosophical basis behind the current current flowing through our society.
 Even if those who are swept along by that current are not consistent with that basis, its root is in Gnosticism.
 Specifically, there is a downplaying of the significance of the physical world, and the physical bodies that are a key part of who we are.
 Instead, there is a real me, deeper than anything physical, waiting to be discovered.

 However, the fact that we need to work on getting alongside those who struggle, in this as in every area, does not negate the importance of being able to step back from our culture.
 We need also to ask how we've got to the point where so many people are asking questions that most people were not asking 50 years ago.
 We need to identify the thinking, the worldview, behind the cultural current we are all swimming in.
-Otherwise, we live in a blinkered world, unaware that we are being swept down the coast in a particular direction, and unwilling to critique the drift and seek to speak a better story.
+Otherwise, we live in a blinkered world, unaware that we are being swept down the coast in a particular direction, and unwilling to critique the drift and seek to speak a better story (paid link).

 That's where succinct and informed insights, like N T Wright's letter just quoted, are a great help to us all.